Our work at the Landmarks Commission

 The Boston Landmarks Commission administers Article 85 of the City’s Zoning Code.
-Article 85 establishes a process for reviewing the full demolition of buildings that meet the criteria outlined in the article.
+Article 85 establishes a process for reviewing the demolition of buildings in Boston.
 Learn more about Article 85 demolition delay.

 RESEARCH AND TECHNICAL ASSISTANCE

-We have information on many buildings in Boston as part of its Cultural Resource Inventory, a collection of survey forms for properties throughout the city.
+There is information on many buildings in Boston as part of an ongoing Cultural Resource Inventory.
+BLC survey forms for properties throughout the city can be accessed through Mass.
+Historical Commission's online database.
 Additional resources for research and technical assistance are available.
 Please note that the BLC is not an archive or a historical society.
-While BLC staff cannot perform research for constituents, we will provide assistance in both the use of research tools and in locating sources and information.
+While BLC staff cannot perform research for constituents, we will provide assistance whenever possible in the use of research tools and in locating information sources.

 NATIONAL REGISTER OF HISTORIC PLACES

-The Boston Landmarks Commission participates directly in the review and approval of National Register of Historic Places nominations.
-Listing on the National Register is substantially different than local Landmark designation.
-Learn more about the National Register of Historic Places.
+The Boston Landmarks Commission participates in the review and approval of National Register of Historic Places nominations.
+Local Landmark designation is substantially different than National Register listing, learn more about the National Register of Historic Places.